- Administrative history

 The City of Sydney Archives holds the historical records of the City of Sydney dating back to 1842.
 Information about the archives created by the City of Sydney Council, municipal councils absorbed by the City, and Sydney Festival Ltd is available online at the City of Sydney Archives.

-Below is a list of councils for which State Records holds some material.
-Check with State Records staff before visiting as some records may be held at Regional Archives Centres.
+Below is a list of councils for which we hold some material.
+Check with staff before visiting as some records may be held at Regional Archives Centres.

 |Balmain||Gladstone: see Wrightville||Tamworth|